NOMU: Neural Optimization-based Model Uncertainty: Experimental Evaluation

-\paragraph{Results} In \Cref{tab:BOresults}, we present the BO results for 5D, 10D and 20D functions.
-We show the average final regret per dimension across the four functions.
+\paragraph{Results} In \Cref{tab:BOresults}, we present the BO results in 5D, 10D and 20D.
+We show the average final regret per dimension across the five functions.
+For each algorithm and dimension, we give the results corresponding to the MW scaling parameter (0.05 or 0.5) that minimizes the average final regret across that dimension (see \Cref{subsubsec:Detailed Results} for both MWs).
+In practice, one often only knows the dimensionality of a given BO task, which is why we use the average final regret per dimension as the criterion for setting the optimal MW.
 For each individual function, we also present the ranks based on the final regret and a 95\% CI over 100 (5D) and 50 (10-20D) runs.
-For each algorithm and dimension, we give the results corresponding to the MW scaling parameter (0.05 or 0.5) that minimizes the average final regret across that dimension (see \Cref{subsubsec:Detailed Results} for both MWs).
-In practice, one often only knows the dimensionality of a given BO task, which is why we use the average final regret per dimension as the criterion for setting the optimal scaling parameter.
-In \Cref{tab:BOresults}, we see that NOMU performs as well or better than all benchmarks in terms of average final regret.
-HDE is the only benchmark achieving comparable final regrets, but needs ${\sim}3$ times more computational costs than NOMU.
-By inspecting the ranks achieved for each individual function, we further observe that NOMU is always ranked $1$\textsuperscript{st} or $2$\textsuperscript{nd}.
-In contrast, the performance of the benchmarks heavily depends on the test function; and each benchmark is ranked $3$\textsuperscript{rd} and worse multiple times.
-HDE's better performance compared to the regression experiments can be explained as follows: while in regression, sometimes having \emph{zero} model uncertainty in \emph{random} regions is bad, this is not problematic in BO, as long as these regions randomly change in each BO step.
+We see that NOMU performs as well or better than all benchmarks in terms of average final regret.
+By inspecting the ranks achieved for each individual function, we further observe that NOMU is never ranked worse than $3$\textsuperscript{rd}.
+In contrast, the performance of the benchmarks heavily depends on the test function; and each benchmark is ranked $4$\textsuperscript{th} and worse multiple times.
 For Perm10D/20D we see that RAND performs best.
-However, due to a flat optimum of Perm, all algorithms achieve similar (very small) final regrets (see \Cref{subsubsec:Detailed Results}).
-In \Cref{fig:Levy5D}, we present the regret plot for Levy5D.
-We see that NOMU significantly outperforms all other algorithms.
-See \Cref{subsubsec:Regret Plots} for all regret plots.
+However, due to a flat optimum of Perm, all algorithms achieve similar (very small) final regrets.
+Finally, we see that NOMU is always ranked first for the BNN test functions. \Cref{fig:BNN20D} shows the regret plot for BNN20D (see \Cref{subsubsec:Regret Plots} for all regret plots).